Inverness Airport

-Inverness Airport (Port-adhair Inbhir Nis) is an international airport situated at Dalcross, Scotland, 7 NM north-east of Inverness.
+Inverness Airport (Port-adhair Inbhir Nis) is an international airport situated at Dalcross, 7 NM north-east of Inverness, Scotland.
 It is owned by Highlands and Islands Airports Limited (HIAL).
 The airport is the main gateway for travellers to Inverness and the North of Scotland with a range of scheduled services throughout the United Kingdom, and few scheduled services to Europe (Amsterdam, and Mallorca in the summer).
 Charter and freight flights operate throughout the UK and Europe.
-Latest figures state 700,012 passengers passed through the airport in 2021/22.
+Recent figures show 824,046 passengers passed through the airport in 2025.
+According to the Civil Aviation Authority (United Kingdom) Inverness airport was ranked 22nd busiest UK airport in the first quarter of 2026.
 The airport is also headquarters to Dalcross Handling which now operates across Scotland.

 History

 Early years

 The airfield was built by the Air Ministry in 1940 as Royal Air Force station Dalcross (RAF Dalcross), and was in use during the Second World War.

 The following units were here at some point: